 - How much does it cost?

 Look no further.
-This is THE COMPLETE GUIDE, covering everything that you need to know in order to successfully apply for your UK Youth Mobility Visa (Tier 5) as an Australian who wants to move to the United Kingdom.
+This is THE COMPLETE GUIDE, covering everything that you need to know in order to successfully apply for your UK Youth Mobility Visa (Tier 5).

 First things first...
 Are you eligible?